Animal Crossing: New Horizons: Related media

 Nook Tails, a tie-in comic strip series by Cho Hanayo featuring the characters Tom Nook, Timmy, and Tommy, began serialization on the game's Japanese website on October 15, 2019.
-An English-language translation of the series has been posted on the game's English Twitter account beginning on March 4, 2020.
-Multiple guide books have been released in Japan, some with well-over 1000 pages.
+Multiple guidebooks have been released in Japan, some with well-over 1000 pages.
 These guides have been greatly popular in the country, with large queues (despite shelter-in-place orders), and prompting mass reselling online.

-On March 20, 2020, Nintendo released a Nintendo Switch Animal Crossing: New Horizons Edition system.

 In January 2021, ColourPop released a makeup collection inspired by the game's characters.
 In March 2021, Build-A-Bear Workshop announced an Animal Crossing: New Horizons collection of plush toys.

+Nintendo announced an aquarium tour throughout the United States starting on June 14, 2024, and running through February 28, 2025.
+Photo ops, character standees, and much more are available for aquarium visitors.